jamesedmonston/graphql-authentication-docs/docs/settings/tokens.md

 ## SameSite Cookie Policy

-The `SameSite` cookie policy to use for the `HTTPOnly` refresh token cookie that is automatically sent with the authentication mutations.
+The `SameSite` cookie policy to use for the `HttpOnly` refresh token cookie that is automatically sent with the authentication mutations.

 Possible values are: